MIT Media Lab: Connections to Jeffrey Epstein

-In September 2019, it was revealed by emails leaked to Ronan Farrow of The New Yorker that Ito and Peter Cohen, the M.I.T.
-Media Lab's Director of Development and Strategy at the time, have worked for years to solicit anonymous donations from Epstein despite Epstein being marked as Disqualified by the university as a donor.
+In September 2019, it was revealed by emails leaked to Ronan Farrow of The New Yorker that Ito and Peter Cohen, the MIT Media Lab's director of development and strategy at the time, have worked for years to solicit anonymous donations from Epstein despite Epstein being marked as Disqualified by the university as a donor.
 Ito has referred to Epstein as "fascinating".

-Ito resigned due to the scandal shortly after the New Yorker article and the President of M.I.T. announced an "immediate, thorough and independent" investigation to be led by an outside law firm into the "extremely serious" allegations.
+Ito resigned due to the scandal shortly after the New Yorker article.
+L. Rafael Reif, the president of MIT, announced an "immediate, thorough and independent" investigation to be led by an outside law firm into the "extremely serious" allegations.

-On January 10, 2020, the executive committee of the MIT Corporation, the institute's governing board, released the results of Goodwin Procter’s fact-finding regarding interactions between Jeffrey Epstein and the Institute.
+On January 10, 2020, the executive committee of the MIT Corporation, the institute's governing board, released the results of Goodwin Procter's fact-finding regarding interactions between Jeffrey Epstein and the Institute.
 The report revealed that Epstein made 10 donations through various entities to MIT totaling $850,000, including nine donations, totaling $750,000, made after his 2008 conviction.
-In 2002, four years before Epstein’s first arrest for a sex offense, Epstein made a $100,000 donation to MIT through a charitable foundation to support the research of Professor Marvin Minsky (former Toshiba Professor of Media Arts and Sciences, Media Lab).
-Epstein’s $100,000 donation in May 2013 was intended to be used at Joi Ito’s discretion.
-His donations in November 2013 and in July and September 2014, totaling $300,000, were made to support research by Joscha Bach, a Media Lab research fellow from Germany whom Epstein introduced to Ito in 2013.
-Bach declined to be interviewed for Goodwin Procter’s fact-finding.
-Epstein’s other donations to the Media Lab between 2015 and 2017, totaling $350,000, were made to support Professor Seth Lloyd (Professor of Mechanical Engineering, $225,000), and Professor Neri Oxman (Associate Professor of Media Arts and Sciences, $125,000).
+In 2002, four years before Epstein's first arrest for a sex offense, Epstein made a $100,000 donation to MIT through a charitable foundation to support the research of Professor Marvin Minsky (former Toshiba Professor of media arts and sciences, media lab).
+Epstein's $100,000 donation in May 2013 was intended to be used at Joi Ito's discretion.
+His donations in November 2013 and in July and September 2014, totaling $300,000, were made to support research by Joscha Bach, a media lab research fellow from Germany whom Epstein introduced to Ito in 2013.
+Bach declined to be interviewed for Goodwin Procter's fact-finding.
+Epstein's other donations to the media lab between 2015 and 2017, totaling $350,000, were made to support Professor Seth Lloyd (Professor of Mechanical Engineering, $225,000), and Professor Neri Oxman (associate professor of media arts and sciences, $125,000).

 Shortly after signing a petition in support of Ito, attorney and political activist Lawrence Lessig argued that the undesirable nature of donations to academic institutions from criminals like Epstein, whose fortune does not derive from their crimes, is partially mitigated if the donations are anonymous.
-He argues that it was “a mistake to take this money, even if anonymous,” but that “if you take them, at least don’t give the criminal a chance to publicly launder his reputation”.
-“Everyone seems to treat it as if the anonymity and secrecy around Epstein’s gift are a measure of some kind of moral failing," Lessig wrote.
+He argues that it was "a mistake to take this money, even if anonymous," but that "if you take them, at least don't give the criminal a chance to publicly launder his reputation".
+"Everyone seems to treat it as if the anonymity and secrecy around Epstein's gift are a measure of some kind of moral failing," Lessig wrote.
 "I see it as exactly the opposite."

-The Boston Globe reported it had seen emails indicating Bill Gates had donated $2.2 million to the Media Lab through Epstein.
+The Boston Globe reported it had seen emails indicating Bill Gates had donated $2.2 million to the media lab through Epstein.